Google Doodle celebrates Fearless Nadia on her 110th birth anniversary

 Athletically inclined, Evans trained herself in horse riding, gymnastics, tennis, tap dance and ballet during her stay in the North-West Frontier Province.
 By her mid-twenties, she made her Bollywood debut in filmmaker Jamshed Boman Homi Wadia’s film Desh Deepak in 1933, where she played a small role of a slave girl.
 The 164-minute epic Hunterwali in 1935 about a daring princess was a blockbuster hit of the decade and made her name popular in the film circle.

-After her success with Hunterwali, Evans stepped into a larger number of movies through the forties an fifties with a final performance in Khiladi in 1968.
+After her success with Hunterwali, Evans worked in several number of movies through the forties an fifties with a final performance in Khiladi in 1968.
 The recent Kangana Ranaut-starrer Rangoon was inspired by Fearless Nadia.

 Evans, the blue-eyed blonde actress of Bollywood, died at the age of 88 in Mumbai on January 9, 1966.
 She is remembered as the original Stunt Queen.